Procedure: Blood Patch

 Who should not have this injection?

-If you are allergic to any of the medications to be injected, if you are on a blood thinning medication (ex: Coumadin, Plavix), if you have an active infection going on, you should not have the injection.
+If the patient is allergic to any of the medications to be injected, if they are on a blood thinning medication (ex: Coumadin, Plavix), if they have an active infection going on, the patient should not have the injection.